NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/tcg.md

 is for the Windows data type [LPSTR](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/3f6cc0e2-1303-4088-a26b-fb9582f29197).

 The third part, `CTD` has a few things it could be.
 The `TD` likely stands for Table Data since this is a pointer to a table of data.
 Not sure what the `C` stands for though, maybe Context or Command.
+More likely Cell since that shows up in many related function names.

+## Current Understanding

+Based on known function names from the Doraemon symbol map, each graphical component is a _TCGCELL struct.
+These cells appear to be initialized in the SEQ files, e.g. m_title.seq.
+It is likely creating some [Finite-state_machine](https://en.wikipedia.org/wiki/Finite-state_machine) to tie the cells to each other, where certain inputs display and move certain cells.
+This is believed to be the case due to the fact that we can see little SEQ code running between frames in the menus.
+Furthermore the text entries at the end of m_title.seq are read only once at the title screen after hitting Start.